10 Free Prime And Composite Numbers Anchor Chart | Printable PDF

 Using Factors to Understand Prime and Composite Numbers

-- Factors are the easiest way to find a number, whether it is a prime or composite number.
+Factors are the easiest way to find a number, whether if it is a prime or composite number.

-- First, we need to check all the possible factors of a number.
+- First, check all the possible factors of a number.

 - From the definition of a prime number, we know that if a number has only two factors, that is, 1 and the number itself, then it is a prime number.